How to Paint Laminate Floors: Skip the $3K Bill and DIY It Right

-Laminate floors are beautiful and incredibly long-lasting when they’re maintained properly.
-Unfortunately, it’s not immune to the effect of time.
-Even if you care for it, laminate floors will become worn down after a few years.
+Laminate floors are beautiful and incredibly long-lasting when they're maintained properly.
+Unfortunately, they're not immune to the effects of time.
+Even with proper care, laminate floors will show wear after a few years.

-When this happens, you have two choices: either to replace the entire floor or learn how to paint laminate floors and rework the lamination.
-Most people, of course, will opt for the latter.
-Replacing an entire laminate floor is an incredibly expensive venture.
-It’s needless, too, if your floor boards aren’t heavily damaged.
+When this happens, you've got two choices: replace the entire floor or learn how to paint laminate floors and give them a complete makeover.
+Most homeowners will choose the latter.
+Replacing an entire laminate floor is an incredibly expensive venture—and unnecessary if your floorboards aren't heavily damaged.

-In this guide, we’ll show you how to paint laminate floors.
-It’s a lot easier than you might think!
+In this guide, we'll show you how to paint laminate floors.
+It's easier than you might think!

 Things You Should Know Before You Repaint Your Laminate Floors

-Though it may sound straightforward enough, repainting a laminate floor is actually a big undertaking, especially if you decide to do it by yourself.
-So, before we get into it, here are a couple of things that you absolutely must know before you bring out your brushes.
+Though it may sound straightforward, repainting a laminate floor is actually a big undertaking, especially if you're tackling it solo.
+Before we dive in, here are a couple of things you absolutely must know before breaking out your brushes.

 Why You Should Repaint Your Laminate Floors

-Over time, the finishing on your floor can degrade.
-The color is going to turn dull and the surfaces are going to be filled with scuffs, dents, and scratches.
-It doesn’t mean that you have done a bad job at maintaining the floor.
-Unless it’s never walked on at all, all of this is completely normal for a laminate floor after a couple of years.
+Over time, the finish on your floor will degrade.
+The color turns dull, and surfaces get filled with scuffs, dents, and scratches.
+This doesn't mean you've done a bad job maintaining the floor.
+Unless it's never walked on at all, this wear is completely normal for laminate flooring after a few years.

-Repainting your laminate floors is like giving it a refurbishment.
-The new coating of paint is going to refresh the color of the boards, making them look new again.
-In the process, the paint is also going to cover up all of the superficial damages that the floor has suffered through the years.
+Repainting your laminate floors is like giving them a complete refurbishment.
+The new coat of paint refreshes the color of the boards, making them look brand new.
+In the process, the paint also covers up all the superficial damage the floor has accumulated over the years.

 By the end, it's going to look just like new!